|

 Tankless?
+The cost

-| Before
+Before

 buying a tankless: 1 Ask questions.
 If tankless reduced bills, there would be news, not promotion.
 There is no news.
-2. Read warranty instead of promo literature 3.
-Look at parts sheet and ask how expensive future problems will be.
-4. Check if certified repair person available in area before buying.
+2. Read warranty instead of promo literature.
+Warranty is same as ordinary tank heater.
+3. Look at parts sheet and ask how expensive future problems will be.
+4. Check if certified repair person available in your area before buying.
 5. Tankless heaters require softener & filter, and yearly de-liming.
 Read manual 6.
 Check water pressure > low pressure will cause tankless to stop heating 7.
-Check community conservation plans > tankless heaters require high water flow 8.
-The promise of unlimited hot water is not consistent with energy savings 9.
-Add up BTUs of your gas appliances to see if gas meter is large enough 10.
+The promise of unlimited hot water is not consistent with energy savings 8.
+Add up BTUs of your gas appliances to see if gas meter is large enough 9.
 Keep manufacturer website and trouble page in your records.
 Check if manufacturer website offers in-depth troubleshoot resources.
-11. Read researched information below |
+10. Read researched information below |

-tankless.
-They claim 20 year life-span with 58% energy savings.
-What is the truth?
-Reduce consumption and you save money no matter what type water heater. > Whole-house tankless gas saves $1 - $8 a month if consumption is reduced > minus hidden costs listed below > Whole-house tankless electric does NOT save money or energy.
-It costs more, since electricity cannot heat water as fast as gas.
-Read Bradford White side-by-side test results: tankless fall far short of payback, and cannot be exposed to more than 11 grains water hardness. |
+energy savings.
+What is the truth? > Using a lot of hot water will cost more.
+Reduce consumption and you save money no matter what type water heater. > GAS Whole-house tankless gas saves $1 - $8 per month for average family of 4 if consumption is reduced > minus hidden costs listed below > ELECTRIC Whole-house tankless electric does NOT save money or energy.
+It costs more, since electricity cannot heat water as fast as gas. > In some cases, if the tankless has enough power, you can get 'endless' hot water.
+But typically, if the incoming cold water drops below a certain level, the tankless will simply not activate, or deliver any hot water. > Tankless have 6 year warranty.
+The heat exchanger might have 20 year limited warranty.
+Read Bradford White side-by-side test conclusion: "tankless fall far short of payback, and cannot be exposed to more than 11 grains water hardness." |

 Hidden